[Background] [Selections] [Requirements] [Wages] [Fringe Benefits] [Training]

 6. Drug test may be required.

-Apprentices are granted increases according to school attendance and progress.
-Contractors will receive wage increase authorization notices when an Apprentice has qualified as per the schedule below:
+Apprentices are granted increases according to school attendance and work hours.
+Contractors will receive wage increase authorization notices, when an Apprentice has qualified as per the schedule below: